Zacbaron/Docs/pages/mydoc/mydoc_member_portal_mydetails.md

 ### My Details Summary

-Member CRM provides members with the option to edit (or request to edit) their details within the portal.
+Worker CRM provides members with the option to edit (or request to edit) their details within the portal.
 A member is able to update their contact details, change passwords, address information, and security questions.

 {% include image.html file="portal/memberprofile.png" alt="Member Profile" caption="Member Portal Profile" %}